mozilla/bigquery-etl/mozfun/event_analysis/create_events_view/README.md

     submission_date
 ```

-Or we can see the number of collections created and deleted:
+Or you can see the number of collections created and deleted:
 ```sql
 SELECT
     submission_date,